jeffsnff/jeffsnff/README.md

 ### Hi there 👋
-Thanks for stopping by.
-As you can see from my profile, I am Jeff.
-I am currently a QA Analyst and studying programming in my free time.
-I really enjoy testing software, and I think I am going to do down the SDET path and combine software development with software testing.
+Thank you for visiting my profile.
+My name is Jeff, and I am currently working as a QA Analyst while studying programming in my spare time.
+I have a strong passion for software testing, and I am planning to pursue a career as a Software Development Engineer in Test (SDET), where I can combine my skills in both software development and testing.

 Qoute I love : </br>
 A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system. - John Gall